ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/mcs_hps_interface.rst

 Prior to ``On()`` being called, two pre-requisite steps are expected:
 1. Artifacts have been downloaded from CAR and stored under the /mnt directory inside MCS.
-2. The Tango database has been configured, including all MCS and HPS devices that are expected deploy.
+2. The Tango database has been configured, including all MCS and HPS devices that are expected to deploy.

 .. uml:: ../../diagrams/on-command-sequence.puml